crossplane/crossplane/design/one-pager-managed-resource-api-design.md

 #### External Resource Labeling

-If the external resource supports labelling, we should label it with the managed resource name and kind.
+If the external resource supports labelling, we should label it with the managed resource name, kind and provider.
 This is helpful in variety of scenarios like:
 * Identify services with non-deterministic naming, for example AWS VPC.
 * Provider level operations that are done via label filtering, for example search and batch operations.